atisharma/chasm_engine/README.md

 ### World information

-The world information (text file) should contain two or three sentences about the world that won't change.
+The world information (text file) should contain two or three sentences about the world (not specific places, characters or items) that won't change, such as general location or the decade.
 They are universal and invariant context for your journey.

 ### Persistent state